Iteo/audoma/docs/usage.rst

             return self.body_type is BODY_TYPE_CHOICES.SEDAN

 | Additionally it's worth mention that those choices will be shown in docs in fields' description.
-| Those will also appear in schema as x-choices.
+| Those will also appear in schema as :ref:`x-choices`.

-# TODO - add ref
-# TODO - verify x-choices

 Filters